harvestinghappiness/harvestinghappiness.github.io/_posts/2018-06-28-Volcande-de-Fuego-Eruption.md

 toys left from the children who used to play there.
 Cars had been smashed and lifted several feet in the air and ultimately deposited on piles of rubble and ash.
 In some areas, houses were filled 2/3 with ash

-{% include figure.html src="blog-06-28-18/pic3.png" size="half" side="left" alt="Looking down into the remains of another home." %}
+{% include figure.html src="blog-06-28-18/pic3.png" size="full" side="left" caption="Looking down into the remains of another home." %}

 and in other areas they were covered to the rooves.
 Many metal roofs had been either smashed by boulders from the volcano or ripped back during the search for bodies and potential survivors in the